 \subsection{Limitations}

 This paper models concatenation of acoustic lexical items with traces of compositionality.
 Syntax is substantially more complex than concatenation and compositionality \citep{berwick19}.
-Meaning is in our models represented abstractly with a one-hot encoding.
+In our models, meaning is represented abstractly with a one-hot encoding.
 While one-hot code can abstractly represent multimodal meaning, a more realistic model would have to contain referential meaning.

 We also train the network on a relatively small number of lexical items (5) and a small number of tokens (from one to approximately 600).
 The small number of lexical items is representative of the earliest stages of language acquisition when the number of lexical items is highly limited \citep{bates94}.
 Human syntax, however, operates on a substantially larger number of elements.
 How this approach scales up is left for future work.